chhuang-one/sqxclib/README.md

 ## JOIN support

 SqTypeJoint is the default type for handling query that join multi-table.
-It creates an array of pointers for the results returned by the query.
+It can create array of pointers for the results.

 e.g. get result from query that join multi-table.